 - 1.0 Provide a brief Summary of your Board or Commission's activities over the past twelve months.
 Please describe your Board or Commission's accomplishments and identify constraints.
-List any "lessons learned" and identify the greatest challenges faced by the Board or Commission. - Strengthened partnerships with County and non-profit organizations to accomplish council goals.
-Collaborated with the Historical Society on Fuller Lodge interpretation projects.
+List any "lessons learned" and identify the greatest challenges faced by the Board or Commission. - Strengthened partnerships with County and non-profit organizations to accomplish Council goals. - Collaborated with the Historical Society on Fuller Lodge interpretation projects.
 Liz Martinez, Executive Director, regularly attends the HPAB meetings.
 Member Murillo attends the Historical Society meetings.
 Currently, the Historical Society is working on the interpretation of the hotel room in the Lodge. - Increased the number of partnerships with organizations promoting historic preservation.
 Vice Chair Creel coordinates projects with the Bradbury Museum, the Lab, Manhattan National Park and the National Park Service, and the Tourism Implementation Task Force.
 He is currently participating with the Park Service on a virtual tour program. - Member Bartlit attends the Art in Public Places Board meetings to offer the historic preservation perspective.
-There is now a contract with a vendor to clean the rugs in Fuller Lodge. - The Post Office, Historical Society, and County staff resolved mail delivery issues to Fuller Lodge offices. - 2.0 Describe the future work plans for this Board or Commission using the following items and showing the relationship to those items: (Please remember that Council approval of this work plan does not constitute official Council approval of proposed projects, assignments, or anticipated recommendations included in this work plan that have budget implications.) - 2.1 List any special projects or assignments given to this Board or Commission by Council or the Department Director: - Even after the HPAB meetings are held in the Municipal Building, the meetings will continue to be held via Zoom to increase public participation and communication. - Continue to have a representative support the Tourism Implementation Task Force, Art in Public Places Board, National Park Service, Lab, and Bradbury Museum. - Continue to support the implementation of the Fuller Lodge Interpretive Plan.
-Assist in planning, fabricating, and installing interpretive features.
-Apply for local (MainStreet), state and federal grants to fund implementation projects. - 2.2 List the guiding documents/plans (with approval or revision dates listed) used by this Board or Commission. - The County Boards and Commissions Ordinance, the Historic Preservation Ordinance, and the Historic Preservation Advisory Board Ordinance.
+There is now a schedule to clean the rugs in Fuller Lodge every five years. - The Post Office, Historical Society, and County staff resolved mail delivery issues to Fuller Lodge offices. - 2.0 Describe the future work plans for this Board or Commission using the following items and showing the relationship to those items: (Please remember that Council approval of this work plan does not constitute official Council approval of proposed projects, assignments, or anticipated recommendations included in this work plan that have budget implications.) - 2.1 List any special projects or assignments given to this Board or Commission by Council or the Department Director: - Continue to have a representative support on the Tourism Implementation Task Force, Art in Public Places Board, National Park Service, Laboratory, and Bradbury Museum. - Continue to support the implementation of the Fuller Lodge Interpretive Plan.
+Assist in planning, fabricating, and installing interpretive features. - 2.2 List the guiding documents/plans (with approval or revision dates listed) used by this Board or Commission. - The County Boards and Commissions Ordinance. - Historic Preservation Ordinance. - Historic Preservation Advisory Board Ordinance.

 - 2.3 Other projects/assignments proposed by the Board or Commission: (Any projects or activities proposed in this section should be discussed with the Council Liaison prior to listing it in this work plan.)
-To assist with Council review of the work plans, please list the B&C's proposed projects or assignments in priority order. - Formalize identification criteria based on Federal and State thresholds. - Define the mechanisms and create simple guidelines for historical regulations. - Create a partnership with UNMLA students and faculty. - Work with the current lists of cultural and historic sites, build an inventory of buildings and trails that meet the Fed and State criteria. - Designate a local historic district(s); identify landmarks, trails, and buildings in the County for Federal and local designation. - Finalize the historic district(s) and get them approved! - Provide input to the County on the new visitor center site. - Provide input to the County on the reuse of the WAC Dorm Building.
+To assist with Council review of the work plans, please list the B&C's proposed projects or assignments in priority order. - Formalize identification criteria based on Federal and State thresholds. - Define the mechanisms and create simple guidelines for historical regulations. - Create a partnership with UNMLA students and faculty. - Work with the current lists of cultural and historic sites to build an inventory of buildings and trails that meet the Fed and State criteria. - Designate a local historic district(s); identify landmarks, trails, and buildings in the County for Federal and local designation. - Finalize the historic district(s) and get them approved! - Provide input to the County on the new visitor center site. - Provide input to the County on the reuse of the WAC Dorm Building.